-Based on the effects described at LoA1, the following questions should be used to determine whether a functional area is inherently of interest and what level of review is required.
+Based on the effects described at LoA2, the following questions should be used to determine whether a functional area is inherently of interest and what level of review is required.
 For example, review for controlled effects is much simpler than review for persistent effects:

-• Does the functional area have I/Os that an adversary will be able to influence?
+- Does the functional area have I/Os that an adversary will be able to influence?
 When evaluating a 3PIP for a specific system, system knowledge can be used.

-When evaluating a 3PIP block in general, almost all I/O to the 3PIP block meet this criteria.
-Additionally, inputs that are indirectly connected to top-level I/O through other modules must be reviewed.
+When evaluating a 3PIP block in general, almost all I/O to the 3PIP block meet this criteria.6 Additionally, inputs that are indirectly connected to top-level I/O through other modules must be reviewed. - If so, it is a functional area of interest for controlled effects.
+All avenues from external stimuli that may affect the device during normal use should be noted for investigation.